 The Company is authorised and regulated by the Central Bank of Ireland.
 On 20 February 2003, the Company received its Class III life assurance licence and commenced trading on 1 April 2003.
-The Company was granted a Class I licence in November 2005 for the purpose of writing new business in France, commencing in 2006.
-In addition, the Company also holds a Class VI licence in relation to capital redemption operations.
+The Company also holds licenses for Class I and Class VI but does not currently conduct business under these authorisations.